Esquina, Corrientes

 Esquina is a city in Corrientes Province, Argentina.
 It is the capital of the Esquina Department.

 History

 The city of Esquina was found by Benito Lamela in 1806, who gave the name to the city.
 In April 2016, a major flood caused a large portion of the city to be underwater.
 Over 300 people were evacuated, and the height of floodwaters reached at least 1 m in some neighborhoods.

 Festivals

 In January and February, many tourists visit Esquina to enjoy the street carnivals.

 In March, the town hosts the Fiesta Nacional del Pacú, a fishing competition which attracts around 25,000 visitors.

-Famous people
+Notable people

-Both parents of Diego Maradona was raised in Esquina.
+Both parents of Diego Maradona were raised in Esquina.